 All of this could have been avoided with an incremental approach that included user feedback, designing as things progressed.

 It’s extremely challenging for even the best product teams to keep all of the core UX heuristics in mind across a multi-month (or multi-year) redesign that spans multiple platforms.
 Approaching interfaces piece-by-piece can free your full attention to focus on the user experience and good principles, without having to juggle the complexity and context.
 An incremental approach might seem like it’s slower or more work upfront, but it provides the time and space to prevent the corner cutting that must inevitably occur when big-bang waterfall redesigns run over schedule and crash the backlog.

 Nobody wants to design poor products or ruin their user experience.
 But this is how it happens.
 And it happens fast.
 And it happens a lot.
 One minute your team is popping the champagne for finally, finally, delivering that epic redesign after blood, sweat and tears from long zoom calls.
 The next, you’re all drowning in enraged user feedback and a massive list of urgent fixes that is totally demotivating.
 “But we just wanted to make things nicer for our users!”

 Complete big-bang redesigns can ruin your whole product experience.

 Try coping by doing continuous testing and development instead.
 Or add me on Catan Universe to continue this conversation while building some things together… if they bring back the chat.

 We hope you enjoyed reading!
-This article was co-written with ultimate co-nerd Justin Smith.
+This article was co-written with my ultimate co-nerd partner Justin Smith.
 Also, despite all our critiques and analysis, Catan Universe remains an amazing game, available on Steam free to try.
 Check it out!